Anjiembadi/Enterprise-Knowledge-Base-RAG-Bedrock/README.md

 ---

-## 🎯 Conclusion
+## Conclusion

-This project demonstrates a complete **end-to-end RAG system** using Amazon Bedrock Knowledge Bases.
+This project demonstrates a practical **enterprise RAG application** built using **Amazon Bedrock Knowledge Bases**.
+It combines semantic retrieval, grounded generation, cloud deployment, and citation-backed answers to solve real-world enterprise search problems.

 It successfully: